 Just finished facilitating an eight week Clearing Clutter Support Group a week ago today.
 This group was the highlight of my week as individuals shared their stories, successes, challenges and their humour week after week.
-This group is a mix of clients from WOTCH Community Mental Health Services and individuals from the community.
+They were clients from WOTCH Community Mental Health Services and individuals from the community.

-This group is free to participants and is a great opportunity to work on issues around clutter and hoarding in a supportive environment.
-This group is very participatory and it always amazes me how people feel comfortable right away and are able to share their stories and also be supportive of others where they are on their journey.
+This Support Group is free to participants and is a great opportunity to work on issues around clutter and hoarding in a supportive environment.
+It’s very participatory and people always feel comfortable right away.
+They are able to share their stories and also be supportive of others where they are on their journey.